anthonyrisinger/cga/9/cga+12.md

 Each signature $(p,q,r)$—where $p$ vectors square to $+1$, $q$ square to $-1$, and $r$ square to $0$—creates an algebra with distinct computational properties.
 Just as one might use the gamma function to explore the geometry of non-integer dimensions, we must choose the algebraic signature that best fits the dimensionality and metric of our specific problem.
 The available options include:

 - Projective GA $(3,0,1)$: Handles 3D computer vision without metric properties
-- Plane-based GA $(3,0,1)$: Same algebra as PGA but optimized for architectural modeling
+- Plane-based GA $(3,0,1)$: Same algebra as PGA but with basis choices optimized for architectural modeling where planes dominate
 - Spacetime Algebra $(1,3,0)$ or $(3,1,0)$: Encodes relativistic physics, preserves causality
 - Conformal GA $(4,1,0)$: Linearizes 3D Euclidean transformations, unifies rotations and translations
 - Quadric GA $(6,3,0)$: Directly manipulates 3D curved surfaces